VincentdeWit94/php-boilerplate/README.md

 ####Configuration
-Configuration file of SlimStarter located in ```app/config```, edit the database.php, cookie.php and other to match your need
+Configuration file of the system located in ```app/config```, edit the database.php, cookie.php and other to match your need

 ####Routing
 Routing configuration is located in ```app/routes.php```, it use Route facade to access underlying Slim router.